Reachability is in DynFO: Introduction

-Theorem \ref{thm:reach} follows from Theorem \ref{thm:rank} by a simple reduction.
-Whether there is a path from $s$ to $t$ can be reduced to the question whether some $(i,j)$-entry of the inverse of a certain matrix has a non-zero value, which in turn can be reduced to a question about the rank of some matrix.
-This reduction (and similarly those mentioned below) is very restricted in the sense that a single change in the graph induces only a bounded number of changes in the matrix.
-We further use the observation that for domain independent queries as the Reachability query, \DynFO is as powerful as \DynFOar.The combination of these ideas resolves the Patnaik-Immerman conjecture in a surprisingly elementary way.
+Due to the use of arithmetic in the reduction from the reachability query to \SVrank, the immediate implication of Theorem~\ref{thm:rank} and the reduction is that the reachability query is in \DynFOar, the extension of \DynFO, in which dynamic programs can use an addition and a multiplication relation on their domain from the very beginning of the computation (unlike \DynFO programs, where the database/graph and the auxiliary relations do not contain any tuples initially).
+However, we show that with respect to weakly domain independent queries (cf.\ Section~\ref{sec:preliminaries}), such as the reachability query, \DynFOar and \DynFO coincide.
+We also show that for weakly domain independent queries the existence of a \DynFOar program implies the existence of a FOIES.

-By reductions to Reachability it further follows that Satisfiability of 2-CNF formulas and regular path queries for graph databases can be maintained in \DynFO.
-By another reduction to the matrix rank problem, we show that the existence of a perfect matching and the size of a maximum matching can be maintained in non-uniform \DynFO. \begin{theorem} \PMatching and \MMatching are in non-uniform $\DynFO$. \end{theorem}
+By bfo-tt reductions to the reachability query it is not hard to show that satisfiability of 2-CNF formulas and regular path queries for graph databases can also be maintained in \DynFO.

-\paragraph{Related work} Partial progress on the Patnaik-Immerman conjecture was achieved by Hesse \cite{Hesse}, who showed that directed reachability can be maintained with first-order updates augmented with counting quantifiers, i.e., logical versions of uniform \TCz.
-More recently, Datta, Hesse and Kulkarni \cite{DattaHK14} studied the problem in the {\em non-uniform} setting and showed that it can in fact be maintained in non-uniform \ACzpar, i.e., non-uniform \DynFO extended by parity quantifiers.

-Dynamic algorithms for algebraic problems have been studied in \cite{ReifT97,Sankowski04,Sankowski07}.
-The usefulness of matrix rank for graph problems in a logical framework has been demonstrated in \cite{Laubner11}.
-Both \cite{Sankowski04,Laubner11} contain reductions from Reachability to matrix rank (different from ours).
-A dynamic algorithm for matrix rank, based on maintaining a reduced row echelon form, is presented in \cite{FrandsenF09}.
-This algorithm can also be used to show that matrix rank is in \DynFOar.
-More details are discussed in Section \ref{subsec:rank}.\tsm{Added}
+Finally, we show that two queries that deal with matchings in graphs can be maintained in a non-uniform extension of \DynFO.